Caramoan Islands vs El Nido — 5 reasons why the former wins

-Caramoan Islands are not overcrowded
+3. Caramoan Islands are not overcrowded

 If you prefer your beaches remote, and the water clean and translucent, the Caramoan Islands are for you.

 Swim, snorkel or scuba dive, the choice is yours.
-On Small Catahawan Island, I was able to enjoy a stretch of beach to myself, before swimming in the crystalline waters.
+On Small Catahawan Island, I enjoyed a stretch of beach to myself, before swimming in the translucent waters.

 The Caramoan Islands are also less expensive than the resorts at El Nido, but the quality’s just as high.

 Enjoy this beach all to yourself

-Caramoan Islands and Survivor
+4. Caramoan Islands and Survivor

 They compete in challenges for rewards and to get immunity from elimination.
 Whoever’s the sole survivor by the end of the show wins the grand prize.

 They include, the United States, France, Bulgaria and Sweden.
-Its wild and untamed landscape, and challenging conditions make it a firm favourite with TV producers.
+Its wild and untamed landscape, and challenging conditions make it a firm favorite with TV producers.

 Rocky terrains and uphill hikes are ideal for Survivor